NicoleTanQR/NicoleTanQR/README.md

 - ⚡ Fun fact: ...
 -->

-Working on: Languages such as Python, HTML, CSS, JavaScript, Bash, SQL, PowerShell, and C++
+Working on: Languages such as Python, HTML, CSS, JavaScript, Bash, SQL, kvlang, PowerShell, and C++

 Fun fact: I was left-handed, but my parents made me switch to being right-handed